aahanmehta/squirrelz/README.md

 - Weichen Liu: HTML/Bootstrap

 ## About Squirrelz
 Based on user customization, app will display data on accidents, alcohol, aliens.
-Users will be able to see data from all 50 US states, and make their observations.
+Users will be able to see data from all 50 US states and make observations.

 ## API and their cards
 - [Embed Maps](https://github.com/stuy-softdev/notes-and-code/blob/main/api_kb/411_on_Maps-Embed.md)